prebid/prebid.github.io/identity/sharedid.md

 ### Before Prebid.js 5.0

-In addition to setting a first party cookie, SharedID in Prebid.js 4.x also sets a third party cookie where possible, syncing the first and third party cookies (subject to browser capability and user opt-out).
+In addition to setting a first party cookie, SharedId in Prebid.js 4.x also sets a third party cookie where possible, syncing the first and third party cookies (subject to browser capability and user opt-out).

-SharedID in Prebid.js 4.x was transmitted through the header-bidding ecosystem on user.ext.eids with a different 'source':
+SharedId in Prebid.js 4.x was transmitted through the header-bidding ecosystem on user.ext.eids with a different 'source':
 ```
 user: {
     ext: {